benoitboidin/ben_website.github.io/content/en/posts/look_at_boats.md

-# J'ai passé 6 mois à regarder des bateaux...
+# I spent 6 months looking at boats...

-(et j'espère trouver un job grâce à ça)
+(and I hope to find a job with that)

-✅ MaxSea International propose un logiciel de surveillance maritime, qui inclut la gestion de caméras.
+✅ MaxSea International sells a marine surveillance software with camera management.

-❌ Ce qu'ils ne proposent pas, c'est quelqu'un qui reste éveillé 24/7 derrière l'écran pour surveiller l'océan.
+❌ What they don't sell is someone looking at the camera screens 24/7.

-C'est ici que mes compétences en machine learning interviennent.
+So here I came with some machine learning knowledge.

-En 3 étapes, j'ai pu résoudre leur problème :
+It took me 3 steps to solve their issue:

-1. récolter des centaines de milliers d'images de navires ;
+1. gather thousand of boat pictures ;
-2. les classifier grâce au clustering ;
+2. classify it with clustering ;
-3. entraîner un réseau de neurones ;
+3. train a detection neural network.

-Le résultat ?
-La précision de leur modèle a augmenté de 45%.
+The result?
+Model precision augmented by 45%.

-Tout ceci en restant en dessous de 92 millisecondes par image (grâce à l'optimisation par quantization).
+And it's real time (thanks to quantization).

-Je suis maintenant à la recherche d'un nouveau défi et aimerais apporter mes compétences à une organisation qui valorise l'innovation et le travail en équipe.
+I am know looking for a new opportunity to challenge me and bring my knowledge to an organisation that need innovation and teamm work.

-Merci à toute l'équipe de MaxSea pour leur collaboration et les bons moments passés ensemble !
+Thanks to the MaxSea team for this collaboration!

 ![detected](/img/detected.png)